 How Does a Trust End?

 Trusts are a great way to manage property if you don't think you'll be able to manage it yourself in the future.
 Nevertheless, trusts themselves come to an end, sooner or later.
+The whole point of financial planning is to create a certain amount of predictability and security.
+By informing yourself about the termination of trusts you can avoid unintended outcomes.

+There are some basic terms that are used when discussing trusts.
 Remember, a trust is a special type of property arrangement in which the original owner of the property, called the "grantor," places some property in trust, designates someone to take care of it, called the "trustee," for the benefit of another person, who is called a "beneficiary."
 The rules for how the property must be used, and how to take care of it, are spelled out in a written document, called the "trust instrument."

 Ways a Trust Can End